-4.3.1.
-LIPIDS CONVERSION
+4.3.1 LIPIDS CONVERSION

 Lipids are the main component of vegetable oils and oleaginous residues.
-Hydrotreating or hydroprocessing lipids can produce hydroprocessed esters and fatty acids (HEFA) that have similar characteristics to CAF.
+Hydrotreating or hydroprocessing lipids can produce hydroprocessed esters and fatty acids (HEFA)11 that have similar characteristics to conventional fuels.

 The HEFA process is currently the best-known process for producing SAF and it is similar to refining petroleum.
-It consists of reacting vegetable oils in the presence of hydrogen and catalysts to produce aviation fuel, naphtha, diesel and gasoline.
+It consists of reacting vegetable oils in the presence of hydrogen and catalysts12 to produce aviation fuel, naphtha, diesel and gasoline.